Indicators

 }

-Canvas indicators are drawn on a single canvas layer.
-This is more efficient when many shapes are selected.
-Most built-in shapes use canvas indicators.
+Indicators are drawn on a single canvas layer, which is efficient when many shapes are selected.

 Complex canvas indicators